quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.

-# NO_ACK Frame
+# DELAY_ACK Frame

-The NO_ACK Frame causes the receiver to treat a packet as not ack-eliciting.
+The DELAY_ACK Frame causes the receiver to send an immediate acknowledgement, for example due to exceeding the 'Ack-Eliciting Threshold' or due to the packet arriving out of order.

-Receivers SHOULD treat the receipt of a QUIC packet containing one or more NO_ACK frames as not ack-eliciting, even if there is an IMMEDIATE_ACK frame in the packet.
-The addition of the NO_ACK frame creates a packet similar to a packet that only contains PADDING frames in that the packet counts towards the sender's bytes in flight, but does not elicit an acknowledgement.
+Senders MUST NOT send a packet containing both DELAY_ACK and IMMEDIATE_ACK, given their response directly conflicts with each other.

 ~~~
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
-|                            0xad (i)                         ...
+|                            0xda (i)                         ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~